lingtalfi/Light_Kit_BootstrapWidgetLibrary/personal/mydoc/pages/how-to-create-a-widget.md

-7. Then I create the description file, using this little code (which needs to be adapted depending on the page I'm working on):
+7. Then I create the description file, starting with this little code (which needs to be adapted depending on the page I'm working on):

  ```php
  //$pageConfFile = "/komin/jin_site_demo/config/kit/pages/Light_Kit_Demo/looplab/looplab_home.byml";